 Although that may be true, it's probably better if you leave those details to us.
 That's right, we said it.
 After all, we've got 35+ years of experience buying diamonds.

 Finding The One Isn't Easy:

-With that in mind, we want to invite you to take advantage of our free Diamond Concierge Service.
+But we can help you find the right ring quickly enough.
+So with that in mind, we want to invite you to take advantage of our free Diamond Concierge Service.

-You can also tell us about any preferences that you have for clarity, color, and blue fluorescence.
-And then, we'll do all the searching for you and find the best options available.
+You can also tell us about any preferences you have for clarity, color, and blue fluorescence.
+Then, we'll do all the searching for you and find the best options available.